-Format Flash Drive Mac with Disk Utility
+Format Flash Drive Mac With Disk Utility

 Your Mac computer comes with a handy utility appropriately called Disk Utility, which can be used to format any storage device.
+To use it:

-To use it, first connect the flash drive that you want to format.
-Then go to Applications and Utilities and launch Disk Utility.
+- Go to Applications and Utilities and launch Disk Utility.
 The application will appear on the screen, and you will see the main window, with a list of available storage devices on the left and various disk management options on the right.
 At the bottom of the main window are storage device details, including disk description, connection type, USB serial number, total capacity, write status, S.M.A.R.T. status, and partition map scheme.

-Select your storage device from the list on the left and click on the Erase tab.
+- Select your storage device from the list on the left and click on the Erase tab.
 Before you can click on the Erase button located in the Erase tab, you must select which file system you would like to use and give it a name.
-If you’re not sure which option you should choose, continue reading this article to find out more information about the main file systems used by Mac OS X and Windows.
+If you’re not sure which option you should choose, continue reading this article to find out more information about the main file systems used by macOS and Windows.

-With everything set, you may click on the Erase button to start the formatting process.
+- With everything set, you may click on the Erase button to start the formatting process.
 Depending on the size and speed of your flash drive, it may take a minute or two.
 Once the formatting process is finished, you should be able to transfer files to the newly formatted flash drive.

 Understanding File Systems

-Mac OS X and Windows support different file systems.
-The main file system of Mac OS X is HFS Plus.
-It was developed by Apple and first introduced in 1998 as an improved new file system with notable features such as, stronger encryption, space sharing, and fast directory sizing to name a few.
+macOS and Windows support different file systems.
+The main file system of macOS is Apple File System also known as APFS.
+It was developed by Apple and first introduced in macOS 10.13 as an improved new file system with notable features such as, stronger encryption, space sharing, and fast directory sizing to name a few.

 Microsoft has also developed their file system for Windows, NTFS.
 This proprietary file system was introduced in 1993, and it supports metadata and advanced data structures to improve performance, additional extensions for improved security, and file system journaling.